 hurt workers, their families and our communities because he made a vulgar joke of America's workers very serious dilemma while

 sidetracking and gliding over the critical issues.
 Moore was not a blue-collar worker, he did not understand and he obviously

 had a different agenda.
 The last thing on a worker's mind, whose job was slotted for export, wasn't becoming a rich and famous

 celebrity it was feeding and supporting their family.
 Hurting people should not be used as movie pawns.
 We would never have

 made fools of working people to make a movie.
 You just don't do that to people you care about.

-with "Roger" and garnered the spotlight and all the incredible attention and popularity that celebrities get, he turned on
+out with "Roger" and garnered the spotlight and all the incredible attention and popularity that celebrities get, he turned

-us activists in the national press and we lost a great deal of our support.
-The public actually believed that Moore was the
+on us activists in the national press and we lost a great deal of our support.
+The public actually believed that Moore was

 In the end Moore didn't go down

 with the ship because he was never on the boat.
 H e was never on the boat because he was never really one of us.